 Indiana State Police urging people to drive sober over Labor Day Weekend

-INDIANA (WNDU) - Indiana State Police want you to stay safe on the roads this weekend.
+(WNDU) - Indiana State Police want you to stay safe on the roads this Labor Day Weekend.

 “In our area, the unfortunate thing is we’ve had kind of a tragic summer,” says Sgt.
 Ted Bohner of the Indiana State Police.